 When capturing images, you will find some colors appear more intense than others depending on the situation.
-Jumping into a powerful program like Photoshop can be a treacherous predicament, especially when you don’t know what every tool does.
+Jumping into a powerful program like Lightroom or Photoshop can be a treacherous predicament, especially when you don’t know what every tool does.
 Breaking down blacks versus shadows, highlights versus whites, and saturation vs vibrance is critical for the best output.

 Jesus Ramirez, of the Photoshop Training Channel, produced a quick video showing the difference between the smart-tool that is Vibrance and the crude slider that is Saturation.
 Toward the end of the video Ramirez explains what is going with the vibrance slider and just how it affects the RGB spectrum.
 Just like the many brushes at an artists disposal, vibrance is another tool in your photo editing arsenal.
 It is best used for quick global adjustments, but when a bit more finesse is required the selective color adjustment panel in HSL might be a better option.